 - Tights.
 Nylons and tights in bright colors or eye-catching prints pair exceptionally well with Doc Martens.
 Footless tights look great with oxfords or Mary Janes, but don’t forget you’ll need some no-show socks if your tights don’t protect your feet.

 - Your favorite sock textures and lengths.
 Some fun pointelle over-the-knee socks bring a delicate edge to Doc Martin boots.
 Cable knit thigh highs give the Mary Janes a trendy update, but they’re super cozy for winter, too.
+If you're seeking performance features like cushioning and compression but don't want to sacrifice style, there are socks that strike the perfect balance.
 Experiment with unique socks that fit the season and your style!

 Whether you want to show your socks or not, Doc Martens are a sock lover’s shoe.
 You can style and restyle them, completely changing their look.